Soumabha/payanalyzer-api/README.md

 - Interactive dashboard for spend analysis
 - Filter by date range and category
 - Visualize monthly trends, category-wise spends, and top expenses
+- View top recurring expenses (merged by similar description using stemming)
-- Predict next 6 months' spend using linear regression
+- Predict next 6 months' spend using ARIMA (or linear regression)
 - Export all group expenses to Excel

 ---